Pregnancy is a joyous time in many women’s lives.

 Dogs keep such a watchful eye (and nose) over us that it’s no surprise that they can also tell once something big like a pregnancy happens.
 Hopefully, the changes in your pet will be easier to handle so that he/she doesn’t become more of a handful during your pregnancy.

 If you’re having a tough time walking your dog now that you’re further along in your pregnancy, don’t hesitate to contact TAILored Pet Services for assistance.
 We will be more than happy to help during this important time.
-Please feel free to contact us at 425-923-7791 or visit our website.
+Please feel free to contact us at 425-923-7791 or through contact form on our website.